Hot topics

 What are the advanced features inside the hidden Wi-Fi menu on your Samsung device

 Once the Labs option is enabled, you can enter the Connectivity Labs section without manually activating the developer mode.
-Here's what you can find in the deep menu and controls.
+Here's what you can find deep in the menu and controls.

 Current connection